 £1+ / $1+

 How much you charge for sample lessons is up to you and it might be something that takes a bit of trial and error.
-Making these lessons free will undoubtedly fill up these slots with timewasters and students who will never convert into paying customers, so even charging as £1 can help to drastically limit this.
+Making these lessons free will undoubtedly fill up these slots with timewasters and students who will never convert into paying customers, so even charging as little as £1 can help to drastically limit this.

-Keep trial lessons short – there’s no need to give them a full hour lesson!
+Keep trial lessons short – there’s no need to give them a full-hour lesson!
 Around 20-30 minutes is enough time to sell yourself and give a potential student an idea of what a lesson with you involves.

 Offering students the option to block book lessons is a great way of filling up your schedule with guaranteed income as these are paid for in advance.
 An incentive, such as 10% off for booking ten lessons, for example, can work well for both you and the student.